rnwolf/mkdocs-blog-offline-main/docs/blog/posts/2025-08-30_credit_score.md

 * * *

-This guide is part of a series that support the [over arching personal finance guide](../../resources/personal-finance.md) created for young people in the UK.
+This guide is part of a series that supports the [over arching personal finance guide](../../resources/personal-finance.md) created for young people in the UK.

 ### How to Build Up a Credit Score (UK)